adelenelai/adelenelai.github.io/_posts/2022-04-20-sugarfreecoconut.md

----
-title:  "Exploring COCONUT Locally - Part 2 "
+# Exploring COCONUT Locally - Part 2

----
-### Hidden goodies in COCONUT: NP Fingerprints, Sugar-free Forms, NP-Likeness, and more
+## Hidden goodies in COCONUT: NP Fingerprints, Sugar-free Forms, NP-Likeness, and more

 In [Part 1](https://adelenel.ai/mongodbcoconut/), I showed how to download COCONUT, restore it from its MongoDB dump, then load it in a Jupyter Notebook via PyMongo, ready to be explored.